snehajalukar/blog/_posts/2025-02-19-observability-engineering-part-1.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 ---

 Hi!
-My name is Sneha, and this is the first post in a a series of blog posts I'm writing where I summarize key takeaways from Observability Engineering, by Charity Majors, Liz Fong-Jones and George Miranda.
+My name is Sneha, and this is the first post in a series of blog posts I'm writing where I summarize key takeaways from Observability Engineering, by Charity Majors, Liz Fong-Jones and George Miranda.
 There are 5 parts to this book, and so I'm planning on writing 5 individual posts in total - and will keep adding to each part as I progress reading.

 Now that the logistics are covered: let's get into it!